LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 11/19/24: Functional PCB with BME280
-Today, during our meeting with our TA, we were able to get working code with
+Today, during our meeting with our TA, we were able to completely solder the BME280 and test the chip out with our testing code.
+We also completely replaced the ESP32 S3 Wroom 1 with a new ESP32 chip with PSRAM.
+This means that our board completely works now and that we are ready to completely switch over from our dev board to our PCB.
+From this chip, we were able to attain pressure, temperature, and estimated altitude using sea-level-pressure-HPA.

 ## 11/28/24: Ordered Motor, Battery, ESC